spxbhuhb/zakadabar-stack/core/doc/guides/backend/Auditor.md

 - they see the request BO data which may be very far from the database.

 <div data-zk-enrich="Note" data-zk-flavour="Danger" data-zk-title="Endpoint Only">

 The automatic call of auditors works for public endpoints only (access from outside).
-If you use cross-BL calls, you have to audit manually or call the wrapper version of the methods to kick off full processing.
+If you use cross-BL calls, you have to audit manually or call the `wrapper` version of the functions to kick off full processing.

 </div>

 ## Built-in Auditors